fields1631/fields1631.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergraduate student studying in Fudan University and I major in Electronic Engineering and Technology.
-Currently, I'm developing in distributed SQL machine learning systems.
+I am currently an junior EE student from Fudan University.
+I have devoted myself to distributed machine learning system research and innovation since my experience in developing a distributed SQL machine learning system.

-My research interests include physical design and application of machine learning, distributed storage and computing systems and natural language processing.
+My research interests include design and optimization of distributed machine learning systems, programming languages and physical acceleration of machine learning.

-I've been admitted by HKU CS and I'll become a Ph.D. student in 2022.
+I have been admitted to Department of Computer Science, The University of Hong Kong.
+I will become a Ph.D. student in 2022.

 Recent Activities
 ======

+* 05/2021: Admitted to HKU CS.
 * 05/2021: Participate in AI/ADAS competition held by Dell EMC.
 * 02/2021: Participate in MCM 2021.
 * 10/2020: Join Fudan MediaNET.